Self-hosted macOS agents

 The user configuring the agent needs pool admin permissions, but the user running the agent does not.

-The folders controlled by the agent should be restricted to as few users as possible and they contain secrets that could be decrypted or exfiltrated.
+The folders controlled by the agent should be restricted to as few users as possible because they contain secrets that could be decrypted or exfiltrated.

 The Azure Pipelines agent is a software product designed to execute code it downloads from external sources.
 It inherently could be a target for Remote Code Execution (RCE) attacks.